AzielLans/jekyll-theme-fica/README.md

 ## Customizing '_config.yml'

-Cayman will respect the following variables, in your '_config.yml' file:
+Fica Theme will respect the following variables, in your '_config.yml' file:

 ```
 title: [The title of your site]